martdbj/GitHub-User-Activity-CLI/README.md

 cd .\GitHub-User-Activity-CLI\githubcli\
 ```

-Run this command to list all the public events of a user:
+Run this command to list all the public GitHub events of a user:

 ```bash
 ./mvnw.cmd exec:java "-Dexec.args='<username>'"